cormacp/gps/README.md

 A set of classes for reading, validating and pruning GPS point data

 ## Installation
-No additional packages or utilities are required to run the route validation script and GPS classes.
+No additional packages or utilities are required to run the route validation script and import the GPS classes.

 However, if you wish to run additional tools against these classes (e.g. measure test coverage, generate docs, validate style), a Pipfile has been included to resolve requirements, and can be used as follows: